 When we talk about encoders, the discussion isn’t complete without mentioning H.264/AVC which is still ruling supreme since its introduction by MPEG (in 2003, I think).
 The MPEG announced a successor to H.264/AVC and called it H.265/HEVC (High Efficiency Video Coding) that had a slew of new coding tools such as quadtree decomposition, new picture types, SAO filtering, etc.

-However, HEVC turned out to be a flop and the failure of HEVC had almost nothing to do with the algorithms.
+However, HEVC turned out to be a dud and it has almost nothing to do with the algorithms.
 For HEVC R&D teams, getting 20-30% gains over AVC was easy.

 You may disagree, but, as someone who wrote HEVC code for years, I stand by what I said.

 The “failure” of MPEG’s H.265/HEVC was due to patent-pools and licensing issues and this created the need for a new codec to fill the gap left by HEVC and to replace H.264/AVC (which by-design will struggle to compress 4K, UHD, and large resolutions).

 In this regards, MPEG has announced that three new video codecs will soon be standardized and they are :-

 - Essential Video Coding (EVC MPEG-5 Part 1)